kushalchawla/CaSiNo/data/README.md

 This directory contains the CaSiNo dataset along with the associated strategy annotations.

-# File Descriptions
+# Descriptions

-**casino.json**: The complete set of 1030 dialogues in the CaSiNo dataset, containing the conversations, participant information, and strategy annotations, wherever available.
+**casino.json**: The complete set of 1030 dialogues in the CaSiNo dataset, containing the conversations, participant information, and strategy annotations, wherever available.\
+**split**: Contains one random split of casino.json into train/valid/test.

 # Format for the outcome variables